prakharrustagi42/Predicting-Census-Income-using-Machine-Learning-Techniques/README.md

 ---

 **Conclusion:**
 This project demonstrates my ability to apply machine learning techniques to solve real-world problems and extract meaningful insights from data.
 The model developed in this project can predict individuals' income and support decision-making across various industries.
-This project highlights my technical expertise in **Python**, **data analysis**, and **machine learning**.
+This project highlights my technical expertise in **Python**, **

----